 If you’re a fan of DIY recipes for the skin, hopefully, this article inspired you to try out some featuring cucumbers and get all the benefits that cucumbers have to offer.

 However, it’s always best to patch test before adding any of these recipes in your regular regimen.
-If you notice any adverse effects such as stinging, itching or redness, stop using the recipes immediately.
+If you notice any adverse effects such as stinging, itching or redness (irritative or allergic contact dermatitis), stop using the recipes immediately.
 If this does happen, visit your nearest dermatologist office for appropriate advice on how to take care of the negative reaction to this particular ingredient.